SocietyForArtisticResearch/rc-pandoc-help/03-tools-1.md

 window.
 If you need more styling options, use the HTML-tool.
 A text tool can be converted to an HTML-tool via the menu option __convert to HTML tool__.

+__important__ : If the text within a text tool is longer than the tool height, a scrollbar will appear and part of the text is cutoff.
+Therefore (especially when copying from external editors) it is important to check that the tool has a large enough size (unless you specifically want a scrollbar).

 ### Style